ponylang/pony-tutorial/c-ffi/c-abi.md

 #endif
 ```

 Note the use of `extern "C"`.
-If the library is built as C++ then we need to tell the compiler not to mangle the function name, otherwise Pony won't be able to find it.
-For libraries built as C this is not needed, of course.
+If the library is built as C++ then we need to tell the compiler not to mangle the function name, otherwise, Pony won't be able to find it.
+For libraries built as C, this is not needed, of course.

 The implemented would be something like: